dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 [!code-csharp[Main](../common/samples/WebApplication1/Startup.cs?highlight=5,8,12&range=39-56)]

-The features and middleware provided by ASP.NET, such as MVC, follow a convention of using a single Add**Service**extension method to register all of the services required by that feature.
+The features and middleware provided by ASP.NET, such as MVC, follow a convention of using a single Add*ServiceName* extension method to register all of the services required by that feature.

 >[!TIP]
 > You can request certain framework-provided services within `Startup` methods through their parameter lists - see [Application Startup](startup.md) for more details.